 According to ancient Egyptian literature, there was a kingdom known as the “land of Punt”.
 Based on the evidence, historians have narrowed it down to the Horn of Africa.
-The kingdom had a close connection with ancient Egyptian kingdoms and was their valuable trading partner providing them with materials for their temples, gold, and aromatic resins.
-When we list down the major trading kingdoms of medieval age, Mogadishu of Somali was most important trading monarch at that time connecting local Somali merchants with Egypt with its well-established trading network.
+A kingdom located there had a close connection with ancient Egyptian kingdoms and was their valuable trading partner providing them with materials for their temples, gold, and aromatic resins.
+When we list down the major trading kingdoms of medieval age, the Sultanate of Mogadishu, Somalia was most important trading monarch at that time connecting local Somali merchants with Egypt with its well-established trading network.
 Moreover, it was also known for its valuable trees which produced the aromatic gum resins, same were used in Egyptian temples.
-Based on this evidence, many historians suggest that there is a chance that Mogadishu of Somali could be the possible kingdom of the punt, “Land of the Gods”.
+Based on this evidence, many historians suggest that there is a chance that Somalia could be the possible kingdom of the punt, “Land of the Gods”.

 Leaders of various dynasties have ruled Mogadishu.
 During the 10th century, Sultanate was established by the Garen dynasty.
 The available list of rulers of Garen Dynasty include;

 - Abu Bakar Ibn Fakr ad-Din

 - Omar Ibn Abu Bakar

 - Abu Bakar Ibn Omar

 - Abd al-Aziz

 - Al-Rahman bin al-Musa’id